kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-10-shanga-be-kind-and-recycle-arusha-tanzania.md

   - paragraph: "Once you get there we will have our 30 minutes guided workshop tour, followed by 15 minutes of making our own necklaces, maasai beading workshop, sign language lessons and finally 20 minutes of shanga shopping."

-  - paragraph: "Now that you have learned, bought, and experienced Shanga Gift Shop and it's amaizing people, we will  safely drive you back to your hotel, and let you spend time with your newly shopped possesions"
+  - paragraph: "Now that you have learned, bought, and experienced Shanga Gift Shop and it's amazing people, we will  safely drive you back to your hotel, and let you spend time with your newly shopped possessions"

 remarks: